Cannock Wood

 Cannock Wood is a village and civil parish in the Cannock Chase district of Staffordshire, England.
 The village is situated around 4 mi east of Cannock, the same distance south of Rugeley, and 2 mi north of Burntwood.
 According to the 2011 Census, the parish had a population of 1,031, a decrease from 1,052 in the 2001 Census.

 Cannock Wood makes up part of Cannock Chase which is a recognised Area of Outstanding Natural Beauty.

 Its mainly residential area is interspersed with open areas including various parks and public footpaths through the local countryside.
 The village hosts tourist attractions including Castle Ring, an ancient fort, and Nun's Well.

-Cannock Wood also hosts a general store, Dickinson's, and two pubs, The Park Gate Inn and The Redmore.
-There is also a village hall, a children's play area, a cricket club and a hairdressers.
+Cannock Wood also hoststwo pubs, The Park Gate Inn and The Redmore.
+There is also a village hall, a children's play area and a cricket club.

-Most children living in Cannock Wood between the ages of 4 and 11 attend the primary school in the neighbouring hamlet of Gentleshaw.
+Most children living in Cannock Wood between the ages of 4 and 11 attend primary school in the neighbouring hamlet of Gentleshaw.